Professional Student Loan Caps Omit Nursing

 Background:

-The ED is implementing provisions of the OBBBA that would set new limits on how much graduate and professional students can borrow in federal loans.
+The ED is implementing provisions of the OBBBA that set new limits on how much graduate and professional students can borrow in federal graduate student loans.
 A Reimagining and Improving Student Education (RISE) Committee convened and began a process known as negotiated rulemaking, finding consensus on a policy approach prior to the formal regulatory rulemaking process.

 Professions included in new ‘professional degree’ definition: